 How to Create LOD (Level of Detail) for Your Splat

-This guide explains how to create a LOD of your Splat using the one-click feature.
+This guide explains how to create a LOD of your Splat using the one-click feature in Arrival.Space.

 TL;DR

-3. Use the Generate LOD Button inside the Content List Detail View
+.ply,.compressed.ply,.sog, or.lccas zip) - Click Generate LOD in the Content List Detail View

 Once you have uploaded your asset and created a collision, you will find the Generate LOD button below your asset information 1.
 Clicking this button opens a submenu 2, where you can configure the following settings: